Anasazi (Tempi’po’op) and Tutkupetsi Trails, a Local, Family Friendly Favorite for Petroglyphs, Fall Colors, and Grand Views

 Navajo Lake Loop: MTB Nirvana, Cedar City, UT

-I don’t tend to throw the word epic around much though I have been on some epic mountain bike rides – Tahoe’s Flume Trail, Lake Crescent’s Spruce Railroad Trail, and while not epic per se, that little gem, Diamond Valley Lake was quite lovely too.
+I don’t tend to throw the word epic around much, though I have been on some epic mountain bike rides – Tahoe’s Flume Trail, Lake Crescent’s Spruce Railroad Trail, and while not epic per se, that little gem, Diamond Valley Lake was quite lovely too.
 Fond memories of those rides were stirred up by my ride today on the Navajo Lake Trail.
-As you can see, Navajo Lake and the surrounding area dazzles in the Fall.
+As you can see, Navajo Lake and the surrounding area are dazzling in the Fall.
 It’s quite sweet in the Summer too, a great spot to escape the heat of St. George as it’s usually at least 10 degrees cooler.

-It’s a sweet, highly scenic, nontechnical single track cruise by way of Navajo Lake Loop Trail and the Virgin River Rim Trail, aka the other half of the Navajo Lake Loop Trail.
-Great for mountain biking, trail running, or a hike.
+It’s a sweet, highly scenic, nontechnical single-track cruise via the Navajo Lake Loop Trail and the Virgin River Rim Trail, aka the other half of the Navajo Lake Loop Trail.
+Great for mountain biking, trail running, or hiking.

 Interesting fact: The lake was created when a lava flow dammed the eastern end of the valley.